GMW's seven new Customer Committees will be a voice for GMW customers across northern Victoria.

 The objectives of the committees are to assist GMW to:

-For the three GMID committees, there will be an election process if there is more interest than vacancies.
+For the three GMID committees, there is an election process if there is more interest than vacancies.

-For the Diversions, Pumped Districts, Water Districts and Loch Garry committees, members will be assessed by a panel using a selection matrix considering geographic regions, customer types, sizes, skills, networks and demographics.
+For the Diversions, Pumped Districts, Water Districts and Loch Garry committees, members are assessed by a panel using a selection matrix considering geographic regions, customer types, sizes, skills, networks and demographics.

 When will the new Customer Committees be appointed?